danielleIsCoding/Student-Tracker/README.md

 * [Status](#status)
 * [Authors](#authors)
 ## General Information
-Being a parent during a global pandemic was one of the hardest parts of being a parent.
+Being a parent during a global pandemic forced us to tink outside of the box and come up with a different way to educate our children.
 Many parents decided to homeschool their children traditionally and it posed some very difficult situations.
-One of the main issues was keeping track of all the hours and lessons each student had been taught in each subject.
-I've come up with a web application that’s simple to use for organizing all these very important metrics needed to meet state requirements.
+One of the main issues is keeping track of all the hours and lessons each student has been taught in each subject.
+In response to this problemmy solution was a web application that’s simple to use for organizing all these very important metrics needed to meet state requirements.
 ## Technologies
 * Java
 * Spring Boot